 Phase I brought about a new roof and much less visible structural improvements.
 Phase II construction, completed in February 2020, added improved ADA accessibility on the Adams Street side of the building, along with an ADA restroom, enlarged foyer, and new flooring in the theatre and gallery.
 The end of May 2022 brought about new LED lighting throughout the PCA, thanks in part to a grant by the Lenz Charitable Trust.

 These upgrades ensure this great asset in our community will be here years in the future.
 Visit portagecenterforthearts.com.

-The Boys and Girls Club of Portage is opening its doors as of May 1, 2023 at the site of the former Rusch Elementary building at 117 W. Franklin Street.
+The Boys and Girls Club of Portage is opened its doors on May 1, 2023 at the site of the former Rusch Elementary building at 117 W. Franklin Street.
 A ribbon cutting was held on April 13, 2023 to celebrate the fundraising effort and to welcome the Club as part of our community.

 For more information, call the Club at 608-742-6987 or click here.

 Phase three construction on the Portage Family Skate Park is complete.
-A ribbon cutting is planned at the site for June 17, 2023 to celebrate the completion of this phase.
+A ribbon cutting was held at the site on June 17, 2023 to celebrate the completion of this phase.

 The Wisconsin Ready Mixed Concrete Association recognized the Portage Family Skate Park as the winner in the category for Education, Healthcare & Public at its 41st Annual Concrete Design Awards.

 The first phase of the skate park was completed back in July 2016 with its concept derived from the sport of curling.
 The skate park is located adjacent to the Splash Pad at Goodyear Park.
 For more information about the project, contact Kyle at 608-697-5960.